- 1 How do I handle an inbound email?

 An email interaction is the Agent Workspace interface that lets you handle an email.

 To start receiving email interactions, set your status on the Email channel to Ready.

 When you receive an email it is either answered automatically, or a pop-up notification is displayed on your desktop to enable you to accept the email.
-When you accept an email, the Email interaction view opens on your Agent Desktop.
+When you accept an email, the Email interaction view opens on your Agent Workspace.
 It includes all the controls, information about the email (Case Information), and Disposition and Note tabs where you can add information about the email.
 There might also be tabs on the right side of the view that contain contact information, history, and other features.

 - Click Reply () to reply to the email, using your own message or a standard response.

 - Click Reply All () to reply all.

 - Click Transfer () to transfer the email to another agent.

 - Click Save to Workbin () to save it in your workbin.